MaciejGrzybacz/Cpp-Exercises/README.md

 The `Vector` class is a C++ template class representing a mathematical vector.
 It helps to understand the concept of templates and operator overloading.

-## Circular Buffer
+## MyString

-The `CircularBuffer` class is a C++ template class representing a circular buffer.
+The `MyString` project is a C++ custom string class with advanced iterators.
-It helps to understand the concept of templates, operator overloading, memory management and other advanced concepts.
+It helps to understand the concept of iterators, memory management, and string manipulation.

 ## Library